GenomicDataInfrastructure/gdi-userportal-docs/content/docs/application-architecture/_index.md

 ### Maintenance and Extensibility

 The User Portal has clear goals and well defined components.
-Metadata discovery and record level metadata discovery follow strict and well known standards: CKAN API, DCAT, Fair Data Point and GA4GH specifications.
+Metadata discovery and record level metadata discovery follow strict and well known standards: CKAN API, DCAT-AP, Fair Data Point and GA4GH specifications.

 On the other hand, Access Request standards are still incipient, and require extra effort from other initiatives, which are out of scope of this project.

-Anyway, a Layered Service Oriented Architecture will play a vital role on isolating different aspect of the system.
-That will give us freedom to add new features and maintain existing components, with less effort.
+A Layered Service Oriented Architecture will play a vital role on isolating different aspect of the system.
+That will give us freedom to add new features and maintain existing components, reducing coupling between User Portal and external components, like Beacon and REMS.

 ### References:
 * https://www.ga4gh.org/framework/